Sebastian-Schuchmann/tf-jam/README.md

 ![Scene Hierachy](https://github.com/Sebastian-Schuchmann/tf-jam/blob/master/readmeAssets/Bildschirmfoto%202018-10-30%20um%2015.04.13.png?raw=true)

 ## Using the pretrained model
 I included a pretrained model in the Assets/ML-Model folder.
-I used my MacBook Pro to train this model for 7 hours and it pretty much hits the court everytime.
+I used my MacBook Pro to train this model for 7 hours and it pretty https://github.com/Sebastian-Schuchmann/tf-jam/blob/master/readmeAssets/Bildschirmfoto%202018-10-30%20um%2016.19.30.png?raw=truemuch hits the court everytime.
 To try it out, just drag the "editor_Academy_tfhoop-execute4-0" file to the "Graph Model" parameter in the brain.

 ![Importing model to the brain](https://github.com/Sebastian-Schuchmann/tf-jam/blob/master/readmeAssets/Bildschirmfoto%202018-10-30%20um%2015.05.40.png?raw=false)